yousefvand/shellman-ebook/manuscript/basics.md

  -f   | --force
  -o   | --output

-You may want to support different *switches*/*flags* by your script and act different based on them.
+You may want to support different *switches/flags* by your script and act differently based on them.
 Suppose your script name is `backup.sh`.
 With supporting flags someone can run it as:

 ```bash
 ./backup.sh -v